VeselinHadzhistefanov/MusicFeatureExtraction/README.md

-This projetc was created with Processing.
+This project demonstrates how music notes can be extracted from audio.
+The project was created with Processing.

-The /data folder cointains music files and samples.
+The /data folder cointains music files and samples needed to run the example.

-Music_Feature_Extraction.pde cointains the code.
+How to run the example:

+1. Install the latest version of Processing from processing.org
+2. Run the .pde file with Processing